SEO presents a number of opportunities that are unique to family law marketing.

 - Maximizing the “authority” or “trustworthiness” of your website by creating content that earns links to your website and fulfills search intent.
 Earning links from other websites is a critical part of SEO that will have a tremendous impact on your search rank.
 Also, family law is what Google calls a “Your Money or Your Life” area of content, meaning that it is subject to additional scrutiny by the search engine.
 Your website must aim to establish itself as a trusted resource for content related to divorce law in the state where you practice.

-This article will outline what goes into each of these three activities.
+SEO is a very common strategy used in law firm marketing.
+This article will outline what goes into each of the three activities involved in SEO.

 Technical SEO: Fixing Any Technical Issues With Your Website